MintMCP

 Tool Call Tracking:

-• Monitor every MCP tool invocation, bash command, and file operation
+• Monitor MCP tool invocations, bash commands, and file operations

 • Track which MCPs are installed across teams